CHN-beta/ovito/doc/manual/advanced_topics/transparent_particles.rst

    :align: right

 Particles can be made semi-transparent by setting their ``Transparency`` :ref:`particle property <usage.particle_properties.special>`.
-A ``Transparency`` value of 0.0 lets a particle appear fully opaque, while any value in the range 0.0-1.0 renders the particle translucent.
+A value of 0.0 lets a particle appear fully opaque (the default), while values in the range 0.0 -- 1.0 render a particle translucent.

-The easiest way to set the ``Transparency`` property is the :ref:`particles.modifiers.compute_property` modifier.
+The easiest way to set the ``Transparency`` property to a value is inserting the :ref:`particles.modifiers.compute_property` modifier into the data pipeline.
 Simply enter the desired transparency value into the expression field and the :ref:`particles.modifiers.compute_property` modifier will assign that value to all particles.

+Setting the transparency selectively
+""""""""""""""""""""""""""""""""""""

-Sometimes you want to make only a subset of the particles semi-transparent.
-For this, first select the particles, then apply the :ref:`particles.modifiers.compute_property` modifier.
-Activate its :guilabel:`Compute only for selected particles` option to restrict the assignment of the ``Transparency`` value to the currently selected particles only.
-Unselected particles will keep their transparency values (0 by default).
+You may want to make only a subset of the particles semi-transparent.
+To do this, first select the particles to be made semi-transparent, then apply the :ref:`particles.modifiers.compute_property` modifier.
+Activate its :guilabel:`Compute only for selected particles` option to restrict the assignment of the new ``Transparency`` value only to the currently selected particles.
+Unselected particles will keep their transparency values (0.0 by default).

-For demonstration purposes, in the example shown on the right, the :ref:`particles.modifiers.compute_property` modifier was used to set the ``Transparency`` property according to a simple math formula: ``ReducedPosition.X``.
+In the example picture on this page, the :ref:`particles.modifiers.compute_property` modifier was used to set the ``Transparency`` property based on a simple math formula: ``ReducedPosition.X``.
-Thus, instead of assigning a uniform transparency value to all particles, each particle's value is computed individually from its X position divided by the simulation cell size, which varies between 0 to 1 from one side of the simulation box to the other.
+Thus, instead of assigning a uniform transparency value to all particles, each particle's value depends on its local X coordinate.